ethmimo/Whitepaper/README.md

 ## Abstract

-ERC-ME is a tokenized *Profile* specification standard that enables the creation and use of decentralized pseudo-identities.
+D-OZ is a tokenized *Profile* specification standard that enables the creation and use of decentralized pseudo-identities.
 The standard aims to build a common informational interface by which social networks, games and other services can host user experiences on their services without hosting or owning user information.
-ERC-ME hopes to power a standard upon which Dapps can build new social networks and games centered around users without holding user information.
+D-OZ hopes to power a standard upon which Dapps can build new social networks and games centered around users without holding user information.
 A future in which apps are sorely focused on the UX of their apps and crafting the best experience and where users can switch to any apps they like while sill maintaining their following and profile info.

-What ERC-ME is going for can be summed up in three words: **Experiences, not services**.
+What D-OZ is going for can be summed up in three words: **Experiences, not services**.

 ## Table Of Contents